licensezero/guide.licensezero.com/index.md

 licensezero offer 50  --relicense 200000
 ```

-You can run the `offer` subcommand at any time to update pricing.
+You can run the `reprice` subcommand to update pricing.

 Once you've registered the project, use the CLI to set licensing metadata and `LICENSE`: